 - Pain when eating or drinking.

-- Facial swellings.
+- Facial swelling.

-Why would I need a root canal treatment?
+Why would I need this treatment?

 What happens during the procedure?